 Breaking and entering is considered breaking into any building, dwelling or place of worship.
 Any person who wrongfully breaks or enters any building is guilty of a Class 1 misdemeanor.
 Breaking into a building to commit a felony or larceny is considered a Class H felony, as is breaking into a property to terrorize or injure an occupant.

 Criminal Trespass, according to North Carolina law, is entering a building or dwelling after being forbidden to do so.
 This is considered a first-degree trespass and is a Class 2 misdemeanor.
 Remaining on property after being ordered to leave by the lawful occupant could be considered a second-degree trespass, which is a Class 3 misdemeanor.

 Arson, the deliberate burning of a building or structure, is divided into two degrees.
 If the dwelling burned was occupied at the time of the burning, the offense is arson in the first degree and is punishable as a Class D felony.
 If the dwelling burned was unoccupied at the time of the burning, the offense is arson in the second degree and is punishable as a Class G felony.

 If convicted of a theft or property crime, the penalties will depend on the charge.
 North Carolina uses structured sentencing guidelines to assess punishment for those convicted of these crimes.

 The structured sentencing guidelines consider several factors including:

 Charges for theft and property crimes are serious and complex matters, but experienced legal counsel can help.
-If you have been arrested for theft, burglary or possessing stolen goods, contact a Raleigh theft and property crimes defense lawyer at Coolidge Law Firm.
-Call (919) 239-8448 to schedule a free case evaluation.
+If you have been arrested for theft, burglary, or possessing stolen goods, contact a Raleigh theft and property crimes defense lawyer at Coolidge Law Firm.
+Call (919) 239-8448 or fill out the form below to schedule a free case evaluation.